magento/devdocs/guides/v2.1/config-guide/mq/config-mq.md

 {% endhighlight %}

 ## Create the `queue.xml` file ##
-The `queue.xml` file defines the broker that processes topics and the name of each consumer.
+The `queue.xml` file defines the broker that processes topics.
 It also specifies the queue each topic will be sent to.

-A single topic can be sent to one or multiple queues.
-Each recipient is defined in `consumer` elements. , and queues

 ### broker element ###
+The `broker` element also contains `queue` elements.

 Parameter | Description | Example
 === | === | ===